 Third, it is the correct length, where the length is given.

-Fourth, it has water where water should be and how it should be with rivers, waters and seas.
+Fourth, it has water where water should be (or evidence of how it was anciently) and how it should be with rivers, waters and seas.

 Fifth, it has a Narrow Neck where the Narrow Neck should be.